mickelson/attract/Compile.md

 2. Extract the Attract-Mode source to your system.

-3. From the directory you extracted the source into, run `make`.
-This will build Attract-Mode with movie support.
-Run `make NO_MOVIE=1` to build without movie support.
+3. From the directory you extracted the source into, run:

+           make

+   or, to build without movie support:

+           make NO_MOVIE=1

    This step will create the "attract" executable file.

    On Windows: Remember to set the MinGW environment variables first and to use the MINGW make command.